LuneyTheCat/Modular_Shelf_Stair_LTC/README.md

-# This shelf is designed to be clammed to the table and make a small stair of shelfes tothe side of the table or on it.
+# This shelf is designed to be clammed to the table and make a small stair of shelfes to the side of the table or onto it.

 ## Extras you need to make it more stable: